Spring Courses! ADJU 101 (Intro), 102 (Criminal Law), 160 (Criminal Law II), 201 (Criminal Procedure) & 210 (Evidence)!

-Here are guides to active learning, writing a case brief, participating in mock trials, preparing for exams, drafting motions and exploring the path to law school.
+It's all here.
+Active learning, writing a case brief, mock trials, preparing for exams, drafting motions and exploring the path to law school.

 Use scientifically proven methods to refine notes, improve recall and maximize performance